bitblit/LambdaAngularUniversal/readme.md

 * fsevents includes a tar package that has bad file modification dates in it.
 Zip won't accept files older than 1980 for some reason.
 So there is a find command in here to path those

+## 2018-06-04 : Updating to Angular 6

+I am taking this up to Angular 6 - mainly following the notes here : https://dev.to/chiangs/upgrading-to-angular-6-309p

 # Contributing

 Pull requests are welcome, although I'm not sure why you'd be interested!